-- (a) Revenue expenditure by way of supply of goods manufactured or services provided by the company actual cost of goods produced or services provided, including excise duty, service tax, cess, VAT or other applicable taxes paid. - (b) Revenue expenditure by way of services provided by the employees of the company actual cost of such employees, including direct expenses and proportionate share of overheads, if any. - (c) Revenue expenditure by way of extending economic benefits to the community at large actual amount of expense made and charged to the statement of profit and loss. - (d) Revenue expenditure by way of direct contributions to the 'funds' specified in Schedule VII to the Act or incurred through a registered trust or a registered society or a company established under section 8 of the Act (or section 25 of the Companies Act, 1956) by the company, either singly or along with its holding or subsidiary or associate company or along with any other company or holding or subsidiary or associate company of such other company, or otherwise actual amount of such contribution made or amount incurred or shared and treated as an expense for the year and charged to the statement of profit and loss. - (e) Where a company receives any grant from others for carrying out CSR activities, the CSR expenditure shall be measured net of the grant received. - (f) Capital expenditure is incurred to creating CSR assets.
-Economic benfits from those assets irrespective of whether they are owned & operated by the company or transferred to a third party, shall not accrue to the company.
+- (a) Revenue expenditure by way of supply of goods manufactured or services provided by the company actual cost of goods produced or services provided, including excise duty, service tax, cess, VAT or other applicable taxes paid. - (b) Revenue expenditure by way of services provided by the employees of the company actual cost of such employees, including direct expenses and proportionate share of overheads, if any. - (c) As per sub-rule (6) of Rule 4 of the Companies (Corporate Social Responsibility Policy) Rules 2014, Companies may build CSR capacities of their own personnel as well as those of their Implementing agencies through Institutions with established track records of at least three financial years but such expenditure, including expenditure on administrative overheads, shall not exceed five percent of total CSR expenditure of the company in one financial year. - (d) Revenue expenditure by way of extending economic benefits to the community at large actual amount of expense made and charged to the statement of profit and loss. - (e) Revenue expenditure by way of direct contributions to the 'funds' specified in Schedule VII to the Act or incurred through a registered trust or a registered society or a company established under section 8 of the Act (or section 25 of the Companies Act, 1956) by the company, either singly or along with its holding or subsidiary or associate company or along with any other company or holding or subsidiary or associate company of such other company, or otherwise actual amount of such contribution made or amount incurred or shared and treated as an expense for the year and charged to the statement of profit and loss. - (f) Where a company receives any grant from others for carrying out CSR activities, the CSR expenditure shall be measured net of the grant received. - (g) Capital expenditure is incurred to creating CSR assets.
+Economic benefits from those assets irrespective of whether they are owned & operated by the company or transferred to a third party, shall not accrue to the company.
 In this regard, Rule 6(2) of the Companies (Corporate Social Responsibility Policy) Rules, 2014 says that the CSR Policy of the company shall specify that the surplus arising out of the CSR projects or programs or activities shall not form part of the business profit of a company.
 Hence, no asset is recognised from such capital expenditure.
 Therefore, the capital expenditure is charged as an expense in the statement of profit and loss.